 Learning to ask individuals if they speak English or if there is someone you can speak to who knows the language will help you greatly.
 In more tourist heavy areas you will be able to find someone that you can speak to, as a lot of places will use the English language.
 Ask your doctor to write down your medication and any allergies that you might have so that you can show these to a medical profession whilst abroad.
 You can also research before you go to see if these have other names in other countries.

 When you are travelling to another country, you should always check the countries’ healthcare costs and services.
 Checking for any recent outbreaks or epidemics will also prove useful as there may be some extra precautions that you need to take.

 Healthcare in Europe is provided via a different range of systems, all of which are funded primarily through public taxation.
-As previously mentioned, often European countries offer their citizens EHIC cards which allows them to obtain free or subsidised medical assistance in other European countries.

 When visiting Asia, mosquito-borne diseases are the most common ailment that travellers pick up.
 Diseases such as malaria, dengue fever and Japanese encephalitis are among the illnesses that you won’t find at home but can pick up in Asian countries.
 We recommend that you take out travel insurance for when you travel to any Asian country as you will be required to pay for treatment if you require it.
 You will also need vaccinations before travelling to Asia.
 It is best to consult your doctor at least two months before travelling to ensure you receive all jabs you need.